-Property Name Details Exposed in the Dashboard Designer's User Interface Yes Description (For classic designer dashboards only.)
-The display size in pixels of bars in bar charts.
-Default is 0 (available only for bar charts and column charts). multiMetrics Type Boolean Available for This Widget • chart (only when visualizationType is hbar or vbar) Exposed in the Dashboard Designer's User Interface Yes Description Indicates whether two or more measures are displayed as adjacent bars under each grouping (true) or as individual, adjacent graphs (false).
+Property Name Details Description (For Wave designer dashboards only.)
+Indicates whether the dashboard viewer can switch between absolute and relative dates in the date widget.
+Default is true. multiMetrics Type Boolean Available for This Widget chart (only when visualizationType is hbar or vbar) Exposed in the Dashboard Designer's User Interface Yes Description Indicates whether two or more measures are displayed as adjacent bars under each grouping (true) or as individual, adjacent graphs (false).
 Default is false (available only for bar charts and column charts). negativeColor Type String Available for These Widgets chart (only when visualizationType is waterfall) Exposed in the Dashboard Designer's User Interface Yes Description The color of the measure columns that have decreased in value in the chart.
 Specify the color in this format: $rgb(a, b, c, d)$.
-Using a number between zero and 255, \mathbf{a} indicates how much red is in the color, \mathbf{b} how much green and \mathbf{c} how much blue.
-A value of 0 indicates the absence of a color, and a value of 255 indicates the fu expression of a color.
+Using a number between zero and 255, \mathbf{a} indicates how much red is in the color, \mathbf{b} how much green, and \mathbf{c} how much blue.
+A value of 0 indicates the absence of a color, and a value of 255 indicates the full expression of a color.
 Using a number between zero and one, \boldsymbol{a} indicates the level of transparency.
 A value of 0 is invisible and 1 is opaque.
-For example, $rgb(0, 0, 0, 0.93)$ sets the color to a nearly opaque black. $rgb(255, 0, 0, 0.14)$ sets the color to a nearly invisible red.
+For example, $rgb(0, 0, 0.93)$ sets the color to a nearly opaque black. $rgb(255, 0, 0.14)$ sets the color to a nearly invisible red.
 Alternatively, the color can be set using hexadecimal notation.
 When using hexadecimal notation, transparency can't be set.
 All hexadecimal colors default to opaque. #000000 indicates black in hexadecimal. #ff0000 indicates red. normalize Type Boolean

-Property Name Details Available for This Widget chart (only when visualizationType is stackhbar or stackvbar) Exposed in the Dashboard Designer's User Interface Yes Description Indicates whether charts are displayed using a logarithmic scale (true) or a linear scale (false).
+Property Name Details Available for This Widget chart (only when visualizationType is stackhbar or stackvbar) Exposed in the Dashboard Designer's User Interface Yes Description Indicates whether charts are displayed using a logarithmic scale ($true$) or a linear scale (false).
 Default is false (available only for stackhbar and stackvbar). numberColor Type String Available for This Widget • number Exposed in the Dashboard Designer's User Interface Yes Description (For Wave designer dashboards only.)
 The font color of the number.
 Specify the color in this format: $rgb(a, b, c, d)$.
 Using a number between zero and 255, \mathbf{a} indicates how much red is in the color, \mathbf{b} how much green, and \mathbf{c} how much blue.
 A value of 0 indicates the absence of a color, and a value of 255 indicates the full expression of a color.
-Using a number between zero and one, \boldsymbol{a} indicates the level of transparency.
+Using a number between zero and one, d indicates the level of transparency.
 A value of 0 is invisible and 1 is opaque.
-For example, $rgb(0, 0, 0, 0.93)$ sets the color to a nearly opaque black. $rgb(255, 0, 0, 0.14)$ sets the color to a nearly invisible red.
+For example, $rgb(0, 0, 0.93)$ sets the color to a nearly opaque black. $rgb(255, 0, 0.14)$ sets the color to a nearly invisible red.
 Alternatively, the color can be set using hexadecimal notation.
 When using hexadecimal notation, transparency can't be set.
-All hexadecimal colors default to opaque. #000000 indicates black in hexadecimal. #ff0000 indicates red.
-Default is #000. numberSize Type Integer Available for This Widget • number Exposed in the Dashboard Designer's User Interface Yes Description For Wave designer dashboards only.)
+All hexadecimal colors default to opaque. #00000 indicates black in hexadecimal. #ff0000 indicates red.
+Default is #000. numberSize Type Integer Available for This Widget • number Exposed in the Dashboard Designer's User Interface Yes Description (For Wave designer dashboards only.)
 The font size of the number.
 Default is 26.